 📝 Financial KPIs & management · ⏱️ 3 min read

+Are you tired of discovering at year-end that your margins have quietly disappeared?
 Quarterly targets for food cost, labor cost, and margin give you control over your financial performance.
-Many restaurant owners work without concrete goals and only discover at year-end that their margins have leaked away.
-In this article, you'll learn how to set realistic quarterly targets and adjust them when needed.
+Most restaurant owners work without concrete goals and only realize too late that their costs have spiraled out of control.

 ⚠️ Note:

 Set realistic targets.
-If your food cost is currently 38%, you can't jump to 25% in one quarter.
-Plan steps of 2-3 percentage points per quarter.
+If your food cost currently sits at 38%, you can't magically drop to 25% in one quarter.
+Plan incremental improvements of 2-3 percentage points per quarter.

-• Food cost percentage: Ingredient costs divided by revenue (excl.
-VAT)
+• Food cost percentage: Ingredient costs divided by revenue (excluding VAT)

-• Labor cost percentage: Wage costs divided by revenue (excl.
-VAT)
+• Labor cost percentage: Total wage costs divided by revenue (excluding VAT)

 • Gross margin percentage: (Revenue - Food cost - Labor cost) divided by revenue

-Use these guidelines as a starting point for your targets:
+Use these ranges as your starting point for target setting:

 Casual dining restaurant: